LoopKit/loopdocs/docs/browser/secrets.md

 ## Make up a Password

 If you have not already made up a password, do it now and record it as <code>MATCH_PASSWORD</code>.
-Note that if you [build more than one app](other-apps.md){: target="_blank" }, you use the same MATCH_PASSWORD for all the apps.
+Note that if you [build more than one app](other-apps.md){: target="_blank" }, you use the same <code>MATCH_PASSWORD</code> for all the apps.
 Every app needs to have the same 6 Secrets.

 !!! info "What is this Password used for?"
-    The <code>MATCH_PASSWORD</code> is a **passphrase** used to encrypt and decrypt (adds security to) certificates from *Apple*.
+    The <code>MATCH_PASSWORD</code> is a special password called a *passphrase* that is used to encrypt and decrypt your certificates from *Apple* so they can be used when building with *GitHub*; it helps keeps your certificates secret and safe.

-    A **passphrase** is similar to a password.
-However, a password generally refers to something used to authenticate or log into a system.
-A passphrase generally refers to a secret used to protect an encryption key.
+    A *passphrase* is a little different from a regular password.
+A password is what you usually use to log in to a website or game.
+A *passphrase* is a secret code that helps protect important files by adding an extra layer of security when files are encrypted.

-    A good passphrase should have at least 15, preferably 20 characters and be difficult to guess.
-It should contain upper case letters, lower case letters, digits, and preferably at least one punctuation character.
-It can include spaces.
-No part of it should be derivable from personal information about the user or his/her family.
+### *Passphrase* Suggestions

+To make a *passphrase* that is hard to guess and keeps your certificates safe:

+* Use at least 15 characters (20 is even better) and you can include spaces
+* Mix in big letters, small letters, numbers, and symbols like $ or #
+* Don’t use words or numbers that people might guess, like your name or birthday

 If you already created a MATCH_PASSWORD that does not meet the criteria listed above, no worries, you are protecting an *Apple* developer certificate - not the family fortune.
 That information is provided for new builders who want guidance.

 ## Next Step